yjpeng11/Moonwalk_CNN/README.md

-# Two-stream Convolutional Neural Networks Fails to Understand Motion Congruency in Human Actions
+# Weak integration of form and motion in two-stream CNNs for action recognition

 Tensorflow implementation of "Two-stream Convolutional Neural Networks Fails to Understand Motion Congruency in Human Actions"